MahsanulNirjhor/Coding_Practice/2. Two Pointers/Two_Pointers.md

 * The two pointers technique can be used to solve a wide variety of problems, but it is not always the best solution.
 In some cases, other techniques, such as brute force search or dynamic programming, may be more efficient.
 * It is important to be familiar with the different patterns that can be solved using two pointers.
 This will help you to quickly identify problems that are good candidates for this technique.
 * There are many resources available online and in textbooks that can help you learn more about two pointers.
 I recommend checking out some of these resources if you are interested in learning more about this technique.

-Sure, here is a list of the classifications of two pointers, along with the key points to identify them and some examples of problems that can be solved using each classification:

 **Classification** | **Key points to identify** | **Examples of problems**
 ---|---|---|